derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 formats, which can then be converted to Mitsuba format using the `mtsgui` tool provided with Mitsuba.

 The very simple `.stl` format can be used for plain geometry creation and import into Blender.
-Many CAD applications such as DesignSpark Mechanical can export `.stl` format files. `FreeCad <https://www.freecadweb.org/>`_ is another free and open source tool that can be used to create geometry or convert geometry to or from `.step`, `.dae`, `.obj`, `.stl` or other file formats.
+Many CAD applications such as `DesignSpark Mechanical <https://www.rs-online.com/designspark/mechanical-software>`_ can export `.stl` format files. `FreeCad <https://www.freecadweb.org/>`_ is another free and open source tool that can be used to create geometry or convert geometry to or from `.step`, `.dae`, `.obj`, `.stl` or other file formats.

+The way in which the geometry is organised depends on several factors.
+For rendering purposes, scene elements are ideally grouped by surface optical properties to be applied (BSDF).
+If the temperature and emissivity of a specific component is to be manipulated, then the scene geometry must accommodate that.
+Likewise for any components of the scene that will be animated.

 Once a collection of indexed shapes are available in a `.serialized` file, the contents of the `.xml` scene file will reference the shapes by index and apply BSDFs, textures, radiance and other properties to the shapes.
 Some properties